 1 tablespoon Kosher salt

-1 teaspoon of freshly ground black pepper
+1 teaspoon of freshly-ground black pepper

 1/4 cup Pistachios, roughly chopped (optional)

-7 ounces of Feta cheese, cubed
+7 ounces of Feta cheese, diced into 1-inch cubes

 2 tablespoons of fresh basil, chopped